scylladb/scylladb/docs/operating-scylla/system-configuration/snitch.rst

 Use the GossipingPropertyFileSnitch when working with multi-cluster deployments where the nodes are in various datacenters.
 It is recommended to use the GossipingPropertyFileSnitch in production installations.
-This snitch allows Scylla to explicitly define which DC and rack a specific node belongs to.
+This snitch allows ScyllaDB to explicitly define which DC and rack a specific node belongs to.
 In addition, it reads its configuration from the ``cassandra-rackdc.properties`` file, which is located in the ``/etc/scylla/`` directory.

 For Example: